What Happens When You Don’t Close Your Pool For Winter?

 If your chlorine system stops working, say goodbye to your pretty blue pool.
 Failing to winterize your pool – combined with the steps above – will lead to an unsightly and expensive to clean pool.
 Did you happen to catch the green pools of last month’s Olympics?

 Now water polo pool is going green next to diving pool #Rio2016

 Yeah, so you know what we’re talking about.

 Other than being a tremendous eye sore, getting rid of the algae can be a real drain on your wallet.
-Once you actually want to use your pool again, you’ll likely have to drain the water out of the pool completely and the replace.
+Once you actually want to use your pool again, you’ll likely have to drain the water out of the pool completely and then replace it.
 That adds up.

 Though your pool would have to be really bad to breed this bacteria, why risk it?

 After looking all this over, doesn’t it just make so much more sense to do the extra work now, rather than be forced to shell out hundreds of dollars or spend needless hours fixing repairs later?

 For tips on when the best time to close is, click here, and the next time you ask yourself, “What’s the worst that could happen?”, remember these hazards and take the proper steps to closing your pool.